Geulanow613/MitzMode-Android-Public/README.md

 # MitzMode - Jewish Mitzvah App

 MitzMode is an Android app that helps users discover and track daily mitzvot (good deeds) in Jewish practice.
-The app features a mitzvah generator, daily checklist, timer functionality, and more.
+The app features a mitzvah generator, daily checklist for those looking to increase mitzvah observance, and more.

 ## 🎯 Features

 - **Mitzvah Generator**: Get random mitzvot from a curated database
 - **Daily Mitzvah Checklist**: Track daily Jewish observances for men and women
-- **Timer**: Meat/dairy waiting timer for kosher observance
 - **Level System**: Progress tracking with reward videos
-- **Background Videos**: Beautiful animated backgrounds
+- **Background Videos**: Cool animated backgrounds
 - **Offline Support**: Works without internet connection
 - **Add Mitzvot**: Submit new mitzvot for community use